How To Stop Falling in Love with the Wrong Person

 Clarifying Your Values and Creating Relationship Guardrails

 One of the most valuable and productive growth opportunities for dating coaching clients who are struggling with painful relationship patterns is getting clear about some basic things before they dive back into the dating pool: Questions like, what kind of relationship are you looking for?
 If it’s a loving, committed, long-term relationship, how are you communicating that to potential partners?
-Do you have boundaries in place that are intended to week out “situationships,” or any arrangement that is NOT what you want?
+Do you have boundaries in place that are intended to weed out “situationships,” or any arrangement that is NOT what you want?

 You should also be asking yourself what your values are, and how you’re selecting partners who align with those values.
 If you have historically chosen partners based on chemistry and attraction, you may not be giving much thought upfront to the deeper qualities that you need a partner to have in order to have a positive experience.